Deep Fundamental Factor Models: Introduction

 \section{Introduction}

 In this paper, we present a framework for deep fundamental factor (DFF) models.
-The key aspect is a statistically interpretable fitted deep learner without modification of the network.
+The key aspect is a methodology for interpreting the deep learner which is applicable under mild restrictions on the network architecture.
 Our method explicitly identifies interaction effects and ranks the importance of the factors.
-In the case when the network contains no hidden layers, we recover point-wise OLS or GLS estimators.
+In the case when the network contains no hidden layers, we recover ordinary least squares estimators.
 For one or more hidden layers, we show how uncertainty bands for the sensitivity of the model to each input arise from the network weights.
-Moreover, for a certain choice of activation functions, we prove that such a distribution has bounded moments, with bounds expressed as a function of the weights and biases in the network.
+Moreover, for a certain choice of activation functions, we prove that such a distribution has bounded mean and variance, with variance bounds expressed as a function of the product of weights in the network.
+Such bounds guarantee finite bootstrapped confidence intervals from the factor sensitivity distribution and provide a valid inference approach for deep networks in contrast to hypothesis tests for neural networks which are limited to shallow networks and use asymptotic estimates.

 \paragraph{Deep learning}